 Considering the unpredictable weather and the possibility of hot summer droughts, it can be difficult to know how thoroughly, and when, to water your Georgia lawn.
 Too much irrigation at the wrong time can encourage disease, and watering infrequently can cause your grass to wither and die.

 Check out these tips on how often you should irrigate your lawn.
+And if you have questions, give a local Peachtree plumber, HIS Plumber a call.

 Consider The Time Of Year